PředmětyPředměty(verze: 978)

 Požadavky ke zkoušce -

-The main course requirement is a final exam at the end of the semester (75% of the grade).
+The main course requirement is the final exam, held at the end of the semester, which accounts for 60% of the final grade.

-Other requirements are two short Moodle quizzes (10% of the grade in total) and group presentations (15% of the grade) - all of these activities will take place during seminars and more information will be provided after the start of the semester.
+Other course requirements include three short Moodle quizzes (15% of the grade in total) and group presentations (20% of the grade).
+All of these activities will take place during seminars, and more information will be provided after the start of the semester.
+In addition, each student can obtain up to 5 activity points during the seminars and lectures.

-To pass the course, students are required to obtain more than 50% of points for all course requirements.
+To pass the course, students must obtain more than 50% of the total points and more than 50% on the final exam.

 For more information on grading, please see the syllabus above.